TeenLife

 New York City Dance Alliance Scholarship Program

-Eligibility: High school seniors hoping to receive monies from NYCDA Foundation to use for tuition payments; high school seniors hoping to be recruited by one or more NYCDA College Partners for the fall 2025.
+Eligibility: High school seniors hoping to receive money from NYCDA Foundation to use for tuition payments; high school seniors hoping to be recruited by one or more NYCDA College Partners for fall 2026.

 Apply now